-If your Housing Benefit has been cut, perhaps because of the benefit cap or a spare bedroom, then you might be worried about falling behind with your rent.
+If your Housing Benefit or the housing costs element of your Universal Credit has been cut, perhaps because of the benefit cap or a spare bedroom, then you might be worried about falling behind with your rent.
 Or perhaps you already have rent arrears.

 If you’re worried about finding the money to pay your rent, the first thing you should do is to talk to your landlord to see whether there are any options available to you.